• Mastering the Classic Crêpes Suzette by Chef Chris Galvin

 1 orange, segmented, all peel and pith removed

-Step 1: Whicking & Resting the Batter
+Step 1: Whisking and Resting the Crêpe Batter

-Step 2: Frying the Perfect Golden Crêpes
+Step 2: Frying the Perfect Golden Crêpe

 Menu